swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 extension Task.Handle {
   /// Cancel the task referenced by this handle. func cancel()

-  /// Determine whether the task was cancelled. var isCancelled: Bool { get }
 }
 ```

-As noted elsewhere, cancellation is cooperative: the task will note that it has been cancelled and can choose to return earlier (either via a normal return or a thrown error, as appropriate). `isCancelled` can be used to determine whether a particular task was ever cancelled.
+As noted elsewhere, cancellation is cooperative: the task will note that it has been cancelled and can choose to return earlier (either via a normal return or a thrown error, as appropriate).

 It is possible to obtain a task that the handle refers to by using `handle.task`: